4TUResearchData-Carpentries/workshop_notes/Lesson3.md

 >  A short explanation on branching workflow (slides)

-#### 1. EXERCISE 3:
+#### 1. EXERCISE 3: Branching workflow [15 min]

 Teams work on coding taks using the branch worflow model.

-1. [Administrator] Creates a repository using the template:
+1. [Administrator] Creates a repository using [this template](https://github.com/the-magnificents/collab-branching)
-2. [Administrator] Invites all team members to the repository.
+2. [Administrator] Invites all team members to the team's repository as collaborators.
-3. [Team] Read the TODO list in the repository and each member takes on of the tasks
+3. [Team] Read the `TODO.md` file and each member choses a tasks for the next step.
-4. [Team] Apply the branching model to work the chosen task.
+4. [Team] Apply the branching model to complete the chosen task.
-5. [Team] Commit and push changes to the repository.
+5. [Team] Commit and push changes to the team's repository.

-#### Pull request
+#### 2. Pull requests

+> ask if they already have experience with making pull request.

-Explain what they are and teams follow the steps to create a pull reques from their branch to the main branch.
+Explain what they are and teams follow the steps to create a pull request from their branch to the main branch.

-[CONTINUE HERE]
+#### 3. EXERCISE 4: Pull requests [6 min]

+Working as a team merge the changes made in the previous exercise into the main branch of the team’s repository.
+1. [Collaborators] create a pull request for their own branch.
+    - Give your pull request a meaning name, and a short description.
+2. Are there any conflicts?
+Resolve them using the GitHuB GUI.
+Ask for help if you need to.
+3. [Collaborators] Merge the pull request to the main branch using the method of their choice.
+4. Check the main branch to confirm that your changes have been merged.

 >  A short explanation on fork workflow (slides)
->

 ### 4. EXERCISE [20 mins]